 More settlers arrived in the area following the passage of the Oregon Donation Land Act by the U.S. Congress in 1850.
-The land act encouraged settlement in the newly formed Oregon Territory (1848), but also established the Office of Surveyor-General of Oregon, and provided for the public land surveys.
-Single white men who had arrived in Oregon Territory prior to December 1, 1850, could claim up to 320 acres; if the man was married, his wife could claim an additional 320 acres for a total of 640 acres.
+The land act encouraged settlement in the newly formed Oregon Territory (1848), but also established the Office of Surveyor-General of Oregon, and provided for the public land surveys.2 Single white men who had arrived in Oregon Territory prior to December 1, 1850, could claim up to 320 acres; if the man was married, his wife could claim an additional 320 acres for a total of 640 acres.
 The act stipulated that the man must live and work the land for four years before receiving title.
-The land act also allowed men who had arrived between December 1, 1850, and December 1, 1853, (later extended to
+The land act also allowed men who had arrived between December 1, 1850, and December 1, 1853, (later extended to 1855) to claim up to 160 acres of land if they were single and 320 acres if they were married.3 As the Oregon Donation Land Act took effect, the population in the Willamette Valley grew.
+The 1862 Homestead Act replaced the Donation Land Act.

 "Map of McMinnville, Oregon, 1906."
-Courtesy Historic McMinnville.
+Courtesy Historic Mac.